Maria is a freelance composer, teacher and flautist.

 Maria now focuses full-time on music composition and research.

-Maria’s research interests are: Musical meaning, perception and ways of knowing; The influences that Edward Elgar himself perceived on his own compositions.
+Maria’s research interests are: Musical meaning, perception and ways of knowing; The influences that Edward Elgar himself perceived on his own compositions, 'Spaces Between' and original composition.

 Maria’s compositions are influenced by literature, nature, the sea and the many places she has visited during her extensive travels of Britain.